Two Pareto Optimum-based Heuristic Algorithms for Minimizing Tardiness and Late Jobs in the Single Machine Flowshop Problem: Conclusions

 \section{Conclusions}

-We have shown that the performance of the insertion and selection algorithms is nearly optimal for sufficiently few jobs, and greatly improves over dispatch rules for larger numbers of jobs.
-For both algorithms, parameters can be adjusted to effect tradeoffs between execution time and objective function performance.
-In head-to-head comparisons, selection has a longer execution time when compared with a insertion algorithm with comparable accuracy.
-For example, The selection algorithm with a window of $6$ permutations has comparable performance with the insertion algorithm, but over 10 times the runtime.
-However, the insertion algorithm performance is limited and cannot be improved by further increasing the selection window and kept permutations.
+We have shown that the insertion and selection algorithms perform nearly optimally when the number of jobs is small, and offer a substantial improvement over dispatch rules as the number of jobs increases.
+For both algorithms, parameters can be adjusted to effect tradeoffs between execution time and objective function performance, although with insertion the performance improvements that can be achieved by parameter adjustment are limited.
+In head-to-head comparisons between insertion and selection, selection and insertion algorithms have comparable accuracy when comparing variants with comparable runtime.
+For example, The insertion algorithm with $P=50$ and $S=15$ has comparable performance and runtime with the selection algorithm with $W=6$ and $K=30$.
+However, the performance of the insertion algorithm is limited and cannot be improved by further increasing the selection window and kept permutations.
 On the other hand, the selection algorithm can be further improved by increasing the permutation window--but at high cost in execution time.

+Although we did not do an extensive study of possible neural network architectures, the results from our simple architecture suggest that neural networks may not be well suited to this application.
+Preliminary investigations with much larger networks also showed very poor performance.
+It is reasonable that neural networks would have difficulty solving scheduling problems, due to their discontinuous nature.
+Neural networks training algorithms presuppose a continuous dependence of the loss function on inputs, so that gradient descent can be used to obtain incremental improvements.
+However, in scheduling problems the penalty is a discontinuous function of the inputs, so gradient-based parameter optimization cannot be expected to work.

 Projected future work includes more extensive benchmarking.
-In the literature there are other methods suggested for generating scenarios \cite{fernandez2015neh}, which may be used to test the algorithms over a wider variety of conditions.
+In the literature, other methods are suggested to generate scenarios \cite{fernandez2015neh}, which may be used to test the algorithms over a wider variety of conditions.